vemonet/rdflib-endpoint/README.md

 [![Run tests](https://github.com/vemonet/rdflib-endpoint/actions/workflows/run-tests.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/run-tests.yml) [![CodeQL](https://github.com/vemonet/rdflib-endpoint/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/codeql-analysis.yml) [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=vemonet_rdflib-endpoint&metric=security_rating)](https://sonarcloud.io/dashboard?id=vemonet_rdflib-endpoint)

 `rdflib-endpoint`  is a SPARQL endpoint based on a RDFLib Graph to easily serve machine learning models, or any other logic implemented in Python via custom SPARQL functions.
-It can also be used to expose a RDFLib Graph as a SPARQL endpoint.
+It aims to enable python developers to easily deploy functions that can be queried in a federated fashion using SPARQL.
+For example: using a python function to resolve labels for specific identifiers, or run a classifier given entities retrieved in a query to another SPARQL endpoint.

 The user defines and registers custom SPARQL functions using Python, and/or populate the RDFLib Graph, then the endpoint is deployed based on the FastAPI framework.
-It aims to enable python developers to easily deploy functions that can be queried in a federated fashion using SPARQL.
-For example: using a python function to resolve labels of specific identifiers, or run a classifier given entities retrieved in a query to another SPARQL endpoint.

 The deployed SPARQL endpoint can be used as a `SERVICE` in a federated SPARQL query from regular triplestores SPARQL endpoints.
 Tested on OpenLink Virtuoso (Jena based) and Ontotext GraphDB (rdf4j based).
 The endpoint is CORS enabled.